wickman/compactor/README.rst

         super(Follower, self).initialize()
         self.send(self.leader_pid, 'register', self.uuid)

+      def exited(self, from_pid):
+        self.registered.clear()

       @install('registered')
       def registered(self, from_pid, uuid):
         if uuid == self.uuid:
           self.link(from_pid)
           self.registered.set()

-by default there is a global, singleton context.  use ``compactor.spawn`` to spawn a process on it.  alternately, you can create an instance of a ``compactor.Context`` and call the ``spawn`` method on it.

-spawning a process does two things: it creates a pid and initializes the process.  the pid is a unique identifier used for routing purposes.  in practice, it consists of an ``(ip, port, name)`` tuple.

-when a process is spawned, its ``initialize`` method is called.  this can be used to initialize state or initiate connections to other services, as illustrated above in the leader/follower example.
+with this, you can create two separate contexts:

 .. code-block::

-    import compactor
+    from compactor import Context

+    leader_context = Context(port=5051)
     leader = Leader()
-    compactor.spawn(leader)
+    leader_context.spawn(leader)

+    # at this point, leader_context.pid is a unique identifier for this leader process
+    # and can be disseminated via service discovery or passed explicitly to other services,
+    # e.g. 'leader@192.168.33.2:5051'.

+    follower_context = Context()
-    follower = Follower('follower1', leader.pid)
+    follower = Follower('follower1', leader_context.pid)
-    compactor.spawn(follower)
+    follower_context.spawn(follower)

     follower.registered.wait()

-this effectively initiates a handshake between the leader and follower processes.
+this effectively initiates a handshake between the leader and follower processes, a common pattern building distributed systems using the actor model.

+the ``link`` method links the two processes together.  should the connection be severed, the ``exited`` method on the process will be called.